 We held each other and cried for several minutes.

-We all have such love and devotion in Claire and our Savior
+We all have such love and devotion to Claire and our Savior

 who will protect her while we are apart, and somehow

-being all together huddled around Claire brought the spirit's
+being all together huddled around Claire, we felt the spirits

 We stood and watched her slowly inch her way to security until